bogdanMierloiu/WebSocket-Server/README.md

 enhance the safety of WebSocket communications.

 - Authentication and Authorization
-Authentication and authorization are enforced through the use of interceptors in the 'configureClientInboundChannel' method.
+Authentication and authorization are enforced through the use of interceptors in the *configureClientInboundChannel()* method.
 This allows for the validation of tokens and verification of client identities before allowing them to establish a connection or subscribe to topics.